Skip to content

 Will my self-identification information be stored in my personnel file?

-No. The data will be retained separate from your personnel file.
-This information is collected for the sole purpose of the equal opportunity and Affirmative Action Plan reports which are prepared each year.
+No. The data is retained separate from your personnel file.
+This information is collected for the sole purpose of the Equal Opportunity and Affirmative Action Plan reports which are prepared each year.

 Who has access to the self-identification information that I provide?

-Self-identification is considered private employee information that the Human Resources office will use only for equal opportunity and affirmative action reporting purposes.
-The data from the Qualtrics survey will be entered in the Banner system and paper forms are stored separately from your personnel file in a locked cabinet of Human Resources with only a limited number of Human Resources personnel that have access to both the electronic and physical location.
-Supervisors do NOT have access to your self-identification information.
+Self-identification is considered confidential employee information that is only available to the Human Resources office for Equal Opportunity and Affirmative Action reporting purposes.
+This information is saved electronically in the Banner system, and paper forms are stored separately from your personnel file in a locked cabinet of Human Resources.
+Only a limited number of Human Resources personnel have access to both the electronic and physical locations.
+Department supervisors do NOT have access to employee self-identification information.

 What if I do not want to provide this information?

 Submission of self-identification of ethnicity, race, veteran, and disability status is voluntary.
 You will not be subject to any adverse treatment if you choose not to participate.
-We hope you will choose to self-identify because not only does this information help the university comply with reporting requirements and improve the accuracy of our records, but creating awareness can help spark discussions about the barriers and biases that can limit progress towards achieving our goals; and identify ways to remove those barriers; reduce the impact of biases.
+We hope you will choose to self-identify, because not only does this information help the university comply with reporting requirements and improve the accuracy of our records, but creating awareness can help spark discussions about the barriers and biases that can limit progress towards achieving our goals; identify ways to remove those barriers; reduce the impact of biases; and help us take action to create a more inclusive community for all.
 In fact, research shows that an inclusive workplace benefits all employees.

 Can my self-identification information be used in making employment decision(s)?